Gallery Place station

-Gallery Place is a Washington Metro station in Washington, D.C., United States, on the Green, Red and Yellow Lines.
-It is a transfer station between the Red Line on the upper level and the Green/Yellow Lines on the lower level.
+Gallery Place station is a Washington Metro station in Washington, D.C., United States, on the Green, Yellow and Red Lines.
+It is one of the 4 major transfer points, a transfer station between the Red Line on the upper level and the Green/Yellow Lines on the lower level.

 Gallery Place is located in Northwest Washington, with entrances at 7th and F, 7th and H, and 9th and G Streets.
 The station's only street elevator is north of F Street on the east side of 7th Street.
 The station, which is beneath Capital One Arena, serves that arena and the surrounding Chinatown and Penn Quarter neighborhoods in downtown Washington.
-The station is located very close to Metro Center, such that the lights of one are visible down the tunnel from the other.